Mogendorf: Transport

+Mogendorf is connected to the local bus lines, 420, 421, 424 and 429.

 Mogendorf is located on the six-lane A3 motorway and has an own intersection, from where Frankfurt am Main and Cologne can be reached within an hour.

-Mogendorf used to have a stop at the Engers-Au railway, but currently it is out of service, nowadays the nearest train station is Siershahn at the Lower Westerwald Railway (RB29).
+Mogendorf used to have a stop at the Engers-Au railway, but currently it is out of service; nowadays, the nearest train station is Siershahn at the Lower Westerwald Railway (RB29).

+Local busses are serving Mogendorf, the village is located on the area of the transport association Verkehrsverbund Rhein-Mosel (VRM) zones 420 and 426.
 The Montabaur station is located 12km (7.5 miles) southeast from Mogendorf.

+Business area

+While in the village of Mogendorf almost no business infrastructure is available, a business area has been constructed at the motorway exit which includes a fuel station, a large parking lot, a restaurant, an accommodation and quick service restaurants of McDonalds, Burger King and Kentucky Fried Chicken (KFC).